 “I’m overwhelmed.”
-It’s a phrase we hear often and from everyone, from parents to business owners.
+It’s a phrase we hear often from business owners, especially those who're also parents.
 There’s always so much to do, so many details to track and deadlines to manage.
 Nobody wants to feel overwhelmed—but in today's busy world, what can you do about it?

 When I work with EMyth clients, most of them feel overwhelmed by their business at one time or another.
 They usually describe the overwhelm as something that happens to them, a state that occurs so fast and with so much force that they feel it’s totally out of their control.